AlanKrajina/JS-learn/SQL.md

 /* CASE */
 SELECT type, heart_rate,
     CASE
-        WHEN heart_rate > 220-30 THEN "above max"
+        WHEN heart_rate > 220-30 THEN "above max"                      // creates new column and assigns value of TYPE and HEART_RATE
         WHEN heart_rate > ROUND(0.90 * (220-30)) THEN "above target"
         WHEN heart_rate > ROUND(0.50 * (220-30)) THEN "within target"
         ELSE "below target"